 As a practice supervisor for Surgical Weight Control Center of Las Vegas, which performs more than 50 bariatric surgeries per month, Ashley saw patients’ lives transformed.
 She stated, “Their stories inspired me to move forward with bariatric surgery.”
 She consulted with her husband, family and highly skilled doctor, Marc R. Leduc, MD, FACS, FASMBS, a board-certified surgeon specializing in bariatric surgery, all of whom were supportive of her decision.

-As required by The Center for Surgical Weight Loss at Desert Springs Hospital Medical Center, as well as insurance companies, Ashley attended six nutrition classes (all covered by insurance plans) prior to her surgery.
+Ashley attended six nutrition classes (all covered by insurance plans) prior to her surgery.
 She said, “The classes were extremely beneficial.
 Taught by a registered dietitian, they helped me understand the importance of not eating junk food.
-I didn’t know what nutritional value meant … I was careless and not mindful of my eating habits.”
+I didn’t know what nutritional value meant… I was careless and not mindful of my eating habits.”
 The classes also explained everything that she would be going through during and after the procedure.
 For this reason, Ashley highly recommends the classes to anyone considering weight-loss surgery.
 She also completed a psychological evaluation to ensure that she did not suffer from any mental issues such as underlying depression commonly seen among patients, but also understood that the surgery demands a lifestyle change.

 Dr. Leduc considered Ashley a suitable candidate for the gastric sleeve, the most common weight-loss surgical procedure entailing five small incisions in the stomach area and an overnight stay.
 The surgery was scheduled one month after she completed the classes.